bazaarfinance/bazaarfinance/README.md

 - Run unit tests `npx hardhat test`
 - Run integration tests `npx hardhat --config hardhat.integration-test-config.ts test ./test/integration/*.ts` from the main directory

 Since the tests fork mainnet for interaction with AAVE, you'll need to interact with a node service such as [Alchemy](http://alchemyapi.io/), which requires an API Key, for tests to work.
-See `.env-sample` for instructions on setting up a local `.env` file that stores the mainnet `FORKING_URL`
+See `env-example-files/.env-example` for instructions on setting up a local `.env` file that stores the mainnet `FORKING_URL`

 If you encounter this error: